gohugoio/hugoDocs/content/en/getting-started/usage.md

 > [!note]
 > Hugo publishes descendants of draft, future, and expired [node](g) pages.
 To prevent publication of these descendants, use the [`cascade`] front matter field to cascade [build options] to the descendant pages.

-You can override the default behavior when running `hugo` or `hugo server` with command line flags:
+You can override the default behavior when running `hugo` or `hugo server` with command-line flags:

 ```sh
 hugo --buildDrafts    # or -D